 Common check-up and cleaning costs vary.
-Dentists charge different rates depending upon your situation and where you live.
-In most places, an average check-up costs about $288, which covers an exam, x-rays and cleaning.
+Dentists charge different rates depending on your situation and where you live.
+In most places, an average check-up costs about $288, which covers an exam, x-rays, and cleaning.

 Fillings, while more expensive than basic dental check-ups, both fix cavities and protect your mouth’s future health.
 Most filling treatments hold stable prices in the following ranges:

 - $50 to $150 for a single, silver amalgam filling.

 - $90 to $250 for a single, tooth-colored composite filling.

 - $250 to $4,500 for a single, cast-gold or porcelain filling.

 In most cases, prices may increase if a filling is “hard to reach”.
 A back molar, an impacted tooth or other complications may cost more than a simple filling for a front tooth.

 “Non-surgical” extractions and “surgical” extractions are needed when a tooth can’t be repaired.
 Treatment costs depend on the visit’s length and difficulty.
 In general, both non-surgical and surgical extractions need anesthesia.
 Average tooth removals cost:

 - $75 to $300 for non-surgical, gum-erupted tooth extraction.